 Technological advances have created ethical issues that arise long before birth.
 One important threshold was crossed in 1978 with the birth, in England, of the first baby to have been conceived through in-vitro fertilization.
 Since that time, hundreds of thousands of babies have been born worldwide through the use of this procedure, although the exact number is difficult to determine.
-In-vitro fertilization entails bringing sperm and egg together in a petri dish (the term "in vitro" literally means "in glass").
+In-vitro fertilization entails bringing sperm and egg together in a petri dish (the term in vitro literally means "in glass").
 The sperm can be supplied by the husband or partner of the woman whose eggs are to be fertilized, or it can be provided by a donor, anonymous or otherwise.
 After the fertilized egg is cultured for three to four days and develops into an embryo with at least four cells, the embryo is transplanted into the uterus of the egg donor or a surrogate.
 Because each procedure entails the fertilization of more than one egg, in-vitro fertilization results in the production of many surplus embryos every year.
 These can be kept viable for long periods of time, but many are simply discarded.
 Alternatively, the embryos can be a source of stem cells, the basis for an emerging technology that will be discussed in the following chapter.

 In-vitro fertilization is most commonly used to circumvent blockages of a woman's fallopian tubes or a man's insufficient sperm production.
 A different reproductive issue occurs when a normal pregnancy is impossible or undesired.
-Under these circumstances a surrogate mother can be implanted with an embryo that has resulted from the fertilization of another woman's egg.
+Under these circumstances, a surrogate mother can be implanted with an embryo that has resulted from the fertilization of another woman's egg.
 Alternatively, a surrogate mother can be artificially inseminated with sperm that fertilizes her own egg.
 The latter process led to a court battle in the 1980s when a surrogate mother refused to give the baby she had carried through pregnancy to the couple who had contracted for her services.
-Although the case was eventually resolved largely in the favor of the couple who had hired the surrogate, the present legal status of surrogate motherendor reflects the absence of an ethical consensus regarding this practice.
-It is unregulated in some states, regulated in others (often by barring cash payments to the surrogate), and banned outright in others.36
+Although the case was eventually resolved largely in favor of the couple who had hired the surrogate, the present legal status of surrogate motherhood has been described as being "in a state of flux and confusion."
+Some states ban the practice entirely, while others enforce surrogacy contracts.
+Other states allow them under certain circumstances, while others have no applicable laws at all.
+In the last case, it is up to the courts to determine parenthood when these contracts are subjects of disputes between the various parties involved in the process.